Determining if a Homeschool Boxed Curriculum is the Right Fit

-School in a box is essentially everything you need for that school year or semester included in the shipped box or boxes.
+School in a box (homeschool boxed curriculum) is essentially everything you need for that school year or semester included in the shipped box or boxes.
 You won’t need to supplement anything in most cases.
 However, in some cases you may need to supplement recommended readers or companion books.

 You will need to purchase your own school supplies such as pencils, paper, crayons, etc. but other than that everything you need is in the box.
 Typically there is also a daily lesson planner included (all filled out) so the planning pressure is off of you.

 This can be a fantastic option for your first 1-3 years of homeschooling or if you have multiple kiddos.
 We did this Pre K – 2nd grade, and it created an excellent foundation for my daughter and I both.
 We were entering entirely new territory, and this took so much guesswork and stress out of the equation.
 She and I spent those years focused on just the learning.